Validator Staking: A Quick Start

 Using the walletClient

 , send a transaction to the batch deposit contract address.
-The transaction should include the encoded calldata, the recipient address (batch deposit contract), and the value (amount of Ether to be staked, e.g., 32 ETH per validator).
+The transaction should include the encoded calldata, the recipient address (batch deposit contract), and the total value (sum of all Ether amounts being staked).

 Check the Transaction Status